Selecting the Monitoring Environment

 When the Monitor on an Existing Virtual Machine option is selected, you need to specify a VM to be used for monitoring.
 All VM configurations are stored as VM profiles, so you can select the required profile.
 If you don’t have profiles, you can click the and open the VM Profiles Manager to configure a new VM Pic 2.

-The program is able to work with Hyper-V and VMware virtual machines hosted on the local PC or on remote servers.
+The program is able to work with Hyper-V, VMware and VirtualBox virtual machines hosted on the local PC or on remote servers.
 To create a VM profile, you need to configure where the VM is hosted.
 There are available default server configurations working on the local PC.
 If you need to work with a remote server, you can configure it by specifying its host name, username and password.
 Then you can create a VM profile by specifying the machine name, username, password and the optional snapshot of the virtual machine Pic 3.

 After creating a VM profile, you can select it in the Repackage Installation wizard, so the program will use the specified VM for monitoring.
 You can learn more about VM configuring and other topics in the Repackaging on a Virtual Machine chapter.
 There you can find important information on the technical requirements for virtual machines and servers that can be used by the program.